 Home Articles FAQ Site Map

 In the old days (just a few years ago), cold leads were tough enough.
-Rarely did one letter, email, phone call, fax, or visit - result in a sale.
+Rarely did one letter, email, phone call, fax, or even a visit - resulted in a sale.
 From many sources, I have seen these general statistics:

 A) 70% - 87% of initial sales contacts are never followed up on, yet 84% of prospects purchase a similar product within 14 months.